AckerlyXu/heima/articles/virtual-machines/windows/hpcpack-cluster-headnode.md

 ---
 title: Create an HPC Pack head node in an Azure VM | Azure
-description: Learn how to use the Azure Portal and the Resource Manager deployment model to create a Microsoft HPC Pack 2012 R2 head node in an Azure VM.
+description: Learn how to use the Azure portal and the Resource Manager deployment model to create a Microsoft HPC Pack 2012 R2 head node in an Azure VM.
 services: virtual-machines-windows
 documentationcenter: ''
 author: dlepow